Alpha Theta: Coal furnace accident

-Following the tragedy people asked if the members would move out of the house, but faculty advisor Professor William H. Woods said: "Of course they will move back, we have men with blood in them."
+Following the tragedy, people asked if the members would move out of the house, but faculty advisor Professor William H. Woods said, "Of course they will move back, we have men with blood in them."
 The surviving members met at the Hanover Inn shortly after the disaster.
-John Trickey Jr. '33 T'34, past president of the chapter and a student at the Tuck School of Business, was elected to replace Moldenke.
+John Trickey Jr., past president of the chapter and a student at the Tuck School of Business, was elected to replace Moldenke.
 The surviving members moved back into the house after the furnace that caused the accident was replaced.
-But membership did suffer after 1934, and eventually the chapter house was razed in 1940 and a new building, the current chapter house, opened in 1941.
+However, the fraternity's membership declined after 1934.
+The chapter house was razed in 1940, and a new building, the current chapter house, opened in 1941.

 Embezzlement

 In February 2011, the Alpha Theta House Corporation filed suit against a former treasurer, Bruce McAllister, alleging that he stole hundreds of thousands of dollars from the fraternity.
 McAllister was also sued by the Meccawe Club, a private fishing club in Vermont, and became the target of a federal investigation later that year.
 In November 2011 McAllister, a former financial auditor at Dartmouth College, was indicted for wire fraud following an investigation by the United States Secret Service.
 McAllister was sentenced on November 26, 2012, in United States District Court in Burlington, Vermont, to eighteen months of imprisonment following his guilty plea to wire fraud.
 U.S. District Judge William K. Sessions III also ordered that McAllister serve three years of supervised release after he completes his prison term and pay slightly more than $800,000 in restitution to Alpha Theta and the Meccawe Club.
 McAllister was ordered to surrender to the Bureau of Prisons on January 8, 2013, to begin serving his sentence.
 McAllister's sentence was reduced due to a medical condition, which included bladder cancer, chronic obstructive pulmonary disease, and kidney blockage.
 The court recommended that McAllister be confined at the Bureau of Prison's medical facility in Massachusetts.